vsraptor/aide/README.md

 ### Running

+0. Creaate 'models' directory or symlink to the directory where you host your LLM's
-1. Download a model in the ./models directory. (make a subdir) F.e. from here : https://huggingface.co/TheBloke/WizardLM-7B-GGML/tree/main
+1. Download a model in the ./models directory. (make a subdir for the specific model)

+	F.e. from here : https://huggingface.co/TheBloke/WizardLM-7B-GGML/tree/main

-2. Configure the model in profiles/main/profile.toml
+3. Configure the model in profiles/main/profile.toml

 	Example (you can use any argument supported by Langchain LlamaCpp : https://github.com/mmagnesium/langchain/blob/master/langchain/llms/llamacpp.py):